 Successful applicants will be current juniors at Pomona College who plan to execute the project during their senior year.

 Additional eligibility guidelines and information as well as application materials, can be found on the Strauss Foundation website.
 Please submit complete applications electronically to Gilda Ochoa and deliver one hard copy to the Draper Center.

-The Pomona College deadline for Strauss applications is Monday, February 2, 2015 at 5:00PM (Pacific Standard Time).
+The Pomona College deadline for Strauss applications is Monday, February 6, 2017.
 Both the digital and hard copies of the application must be received by the deadline.